bwaldvogel/liblinear-java/README.md

         new bugs that are caused by porting to Java.

 - **Code Reviews**:
-        It should be more easy to conduct code reviews since the sources can be compared to the original version.
+        It should be easier to conduct code reviews since the sources can be compared to the original version.

 Below follows a slightly modified version of the original README file.